Search revenue boosts third-quarter results at IAC

-Media veteran Barry Diller's IAC/InteractiveCorp IACI.O breezed past quarterly expectations because of the strength of its search businesses such as Ask.com.
+Media veteran Barry Diller's IAC/InteractiveCorp IACI.O breezed past quarterly expectations on the strength of its search businesses such as Ask.com.

 IAC, a holding company for search, dating and media websites, said on Wednesday that revenue increased 38 percent in the third quarter to $714.5 million.